goniusman/goniusman/README.md

 ![Mac OS](https://img.shields.io/badge/macOS-000000?style=flat-square&logo=apple&logoColor=white)

-I am a Sr. Software Engineer at Novotel Limited.
+I am a Sr. Software Engineer at Skill Quotient.
 I have over 5+ years of solid industrial experience with MERN, .NET, the LAMP stack, and other related technologies.

 I always try to follow best practices, such as the SOLID principle, and keep my code clean.
 I normally follow the n-layered architecture with the generic repository pattern.